Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Hamiltonian for Idler Efficiency

+In contrast, intrinsic radiation from the idler mode represents the successfully retrieved idler wave in the far-field.
+This rate is $\Gamma_{idl}=\Gamma_{idl}^{cav}$.
+The idler mode $m_{idl}=0$ is so weakly confined that $\Gamma_{idl}$ is much greater than any other loss, so $M_{idl}\simeq0$.
+This effectively transfers losses away from the idler mode by fully utilizing the radiation that is normally considered a loss.
+All of the cavity coupling rates mentioned above are summarized in~\ref{tab:rates}.

-We consider the pumps to be classical waves and drop their evolutionary terms from the channel Hamiltonian, keeping only their effect on the coupling between signal and idler. $\Gamma_{sig}=0$, and $\Gamma_idl$ belongs to the loss portion of the Hamiltonian, so
+Entanglement protocols require that the color center emits a single photon.
+Conversion of a single photon destroys one photon from pump A and adds one photon to pump B. Because this transaction is negligible compared to the high pump power ($>1$ W), pump depletion effects will not affect the evolution of the Hamiltonian.
+Thus, we consider the pumps to be classical waves and drop their evolutionary terms from the channel Hamiltonian, keeping only their effect on the coupling between signal and idler. $\Gamma_{sig}=0$, and $\Gamma_{idl}$ belongs to the loss portion of the Hamiltonian, so

 We drop terms for the cavity modes $\sum_{J}\hbar\omega_{J}b^{\dagger}_{J}b_{J}$, where $b_J, b^\dagger_J$ are the annihilation and creation operators on the cavity resonances under the rotating wave approximation.
 Thus, where $H_{NL}$ is the nonlinear portion of the Hamiltonian that controls the transfer between signal and idler.
 By assuming $\gamma\in\Re$, the classical amplitude of the pumps $a_A, a_B$ in the cavity given the input pump powers $P_A, P_B$ follows the relation